adamtheturtle/pip-check-reqs/README.rst

 those tests generally should not be in the requirements.txt file, and you don't want this tool to generate false hits for those.

-You may exclude those test files from your check using the --ignore-files option.
+You may exclude those test files from your check using the `--ignore-file` option (shorthand is `-f`).
+Multiple instances of the option are allowed.

 Excluding modules from the check